daniel-morriss-aml/shopping/README.md

 # Shopping List App

-A full-stack shopping list application built with Angular v21 (frontend) and .NET (backend).
+A full-stack shopping list application built with Angular and .NET

 ## Project Structure